Blanca Guerra, Vicente Fernández’s favorite actress

 But yes, In all the filmography he made over two decades and more than 30 films, with none he had as much chemistry and as good a balance as the one he achieved with the extraordinary Blanca Guerra.

-And, let’s see, Blanca Guerra is not just anything, it must be said from the outset: she is an extraordinary woman (“a big woman” as Vicente himself described her), with a great career beyond her dumbbell with Chente —Who added five films, more than any of his other “leading ladies,” who usually only made one movie with him — and with a sincere, frank temper that allowed her to get along with him the first time.
+And, let’s see, Blanca Guerra is not just anything, it must be said from the outset: she is an extraordinary woman (“a big woman” as Vicente himself described her), with a great career beyond her dumbbell with Chente – who added five films, more than any of his other “leading ladies”, who usually only made one film with him – and with a sincere, frank temper, which allowed her to get along with him the first time.

 “I met Vicente when they asked me to do a camera test for a film that was ‘Como México No Hay Dos’, which I think was made in 1980.
 I was still very young and my experience had been more than anything. in theater and some television, “recalled the protagonist of films such as ‘Ciudad de Ciegos’ and ‘En el aire’.